ndfsa/learning_c/README.md

 # Purpose
-In this repo, I will upload the projects I make while learning the C programming language.
+In this repo, I will upload the exercises I solve while reading the C programming language book by Brian W. Kernighan and Dennis M. Ritchie.